 Heavy whipping cream has over 35 percent fat content.
 The higher the fat content, the easier it whips and the whipped cream lasts longer before melting.

 6 Amazing Ways of Adding Heavy Whipping Cream to Coffee

 Heavy cream as a milk substitute in coffee provides more options to enrich your coffee than milk.
 You can add heavy whipped cream to coffee in its liquid form or after whipping.

-Here are five ways you can put heavy whipped cream in coffee:
+Here are six ways you can put heavy whipped cream in coffee:

-- Heat the heavy cream and add it to coffee without frothing
+- Heat the heavy cream and add it to hot coffee without frothing

 - Add chilled heavy cream to iced coffee for a cold creamy coffee

 - Froth the heavy cream (hot or cold) and add it to coffee

 - Whip the heavy cream and add two scoops to a shot of espresso for a rich and creamier flavor.
 Heavy cream is not sweet as it contains very little lactose.
 Most people prefer adding vanilla for sweetness when whipping.
 Whipped cream melts fast in hot coffee as the air bubbles break down and milk fats disperse causing the whipped cream to be runny.
 Espresso with cream is called espresso creme

 - Whip the cream and use it as a topping on any coffee drink (hot coffee, iced coffee, or frappes